What Are Coordinates: Explained For Teachers, Parents And Kids

 Some children may be taught to remember this with the phrase ‘along the hall, up the stairs’, meaning that they should follow the x-axis first and then the y.

-When will my child learn about coordinates in elementary school?
+When will children learn about coordinates in elementary school?

 Schools following Common Core: